profsmith89/ctps/_sources/chap01.md

 >>>
 ```

-To exit the interactive Python interpreter, you simultaneously press your keyboard's control key and the letter-D key.
-Going forward, I'll abbreviate this key combination as *Ctrl+D*.
+To exit the interactive Python interpreter, you simultaneously press your keyboard's control key and the letter-D key.[^fn4] Going forward, I'll abbreviate this key combination as *Ctrl+D*.

 ```{admonition} You Try It
 Use Ctrl+D to exit the interactive Python interpreter and then type `python3` at the shell prompt to re-enter the interactive interpreter.